DapperLib/Dapper/docs/index.md

 ### unreleased

+(note: new PRs will not be merged until they add release note wording here)

+### 2.0.138

 - (#1910 via mgravell, fix #1907, #1263)
   - add support for `SqlDecimal` and other types that need to be accessed via `DbDataReader.GetFieldValue<T>`
   - add an overload of `AddTypeMap` that supports `DbDataReader.GetFieldValue<T>` for additional types